 COFFEE BAR MUG – MATERIALS LIST

-- I am using the FABULOUS Cricut Maker.
-You could also use the Cricut Explore Air 2 or Cricut Joy!
+- I am using my Cricut Maker.
+You could also use your Cricut Explore Air 2, Cricut Explore 3, Cricut Maker 3, or Cricut Joy!!

 - Cricut Mug Press

 - Cricut EasyPress Mat

 - Cricut Mug in 12 ounce or 15 ounce